resiliencelab/resiliencelab.github.io/_pages/about.md

 While maintaining an interest in the fundamentals and methods of statistical physics, the focus of my research has mostly shifted to its interface with ecology and evolution.

-Current topics I am working on include the link between ecological dynamics and statistical macro-ecological laws and multiplicative stochastic processes in relation to the evolution of cooperation.
+Current topics I am working on include links between ecological dynamics and statistical macro-ecological laws and multiplicative stochastic processes in relation to the evolution of cooperation.